MicrosoftDocs/sql-docs/docs/advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md

 ---
-title: What's new
+title: What's new in SQL Server Machine Learning Services?
+titleSuffix:
-description: New feature announcements for each release of SQL Server 2016 R Services, R Server, SQL Server Machine Learning Services. ms.date: 11/04/2019 ms.topic: conceptual
+description: New feature announcements for each release of SQL Server Machine Learning Services and SQL Server 2016 R Services. ms.date: 11/04/2019 ms.topic: conceptual
 author: dphansen